-At the center, which is free and open year round, visitors can learn about local wildlife and the unique natural habitats in western North Carolina’s mountain region.
-An award-winning film at the center illustrates the natural history of the mountains and how the N.C.
-Wildlife Resources Commission works to conserve wildlife diversity.
-The center also includes an exhibit hall, allowing visitors a close-up view of a variety of mountain wildlife species, including fish, reptiles and amphibians.
+At the Center, the natural history of the mountains and how the N.C.
+Wildlife Resources Commission works to conserve wildlife diversity is illustrated in an award-winning film.
+The Center also includes an exhibit hall, allowing visitors a close-up view of a variety of mountain wildlife species, including fish, reptiles and amphibians.

-Throughout the summer and fall, the Pisgah Wildlife Education Center provides free programs on a wide variety of subjects, including fly-fishing, hiking, nature photography and general wildlife education.
-Among the programs is Eco Explorers, a series of programs targeted toward 8 to 13-year-olds.
-Each class is designed to be hands-on and in a natural setting.
+Throughout the summer, the Pisgah Wildlife Education Center (PWEC) provides free programs on a wide variety of subjects, including fly-fishing, hiking, nature photography and general wildlife education.
+One group of programs is called Eco Explorers engages youth ages 8-13 in wildlife conservation.
+E

 ach month, Eco Explorers focuses on a different topic.
 A few examples are elk, turkey, hellbenders and just about every other critter that calls the North Carolina mountains home.
 Additionally, some of the topics are skill based such as fly tying, fly fishing, bird watching and orienteering.

 All programs require pre-registration and are free of charge.
 Each program lasts around two hours.
 Folks are also able to call and set up their own program topic if they have a group of 10 or more children.
 Information about the different programs can be found in the Transylvania Explorer calendar or online at www.ncwildlife.org/Learning/EducationCenters/Pisgah/EventRegistration.aspx.